Answers to common questions

 Answer: The future clone owner to whom the animal will be transferred is chosen at random from all eligible clones in your account.
 His name is not known in advance.
 After the birth of a calf you have to find it by hand.

-Question: Solar Plates can only be produced at the Center for Innovation?
+Question: Solar Plates can only be produced in the Alchemy Lab?

 Answer: No, not only that.
 You can also buy finished solar plates at the Mercantile Guild Exchange.